n-mbachia/projects/README.md

 ## Introduction

-This is a project focused on building a simple blog for the Pick 'n Go brand system, using Flask and Django.
+This is a project focused on building a simple blog for the Pik 'n Go brand system, using Flask and Django.
+The initial blog will have articles about the following;
+    - about the organization,
+    - benefits of sugracane juice,
+    - benefits of eating nuts,
+    - the cooking pastes we make,
+    - peanut butter and other canned foods,
+The blog post will also feature other content creators who are willing to write articles that can be posted on this site for clients and other enthusiasts to read them here in.
 ## Features

 ## Features